<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6022889&amp;fmt=gif">

 SagesIntake-300x268

 A workflow provides structure and support to users as they perform their day-to-day activities.
 The system has the intelligence to allow users to perform actions based on the current status of the record.
-For example, in a Building construction plan review workflow, agency users are allowed to review the plan only after Intake and the status of the project is “Review in Progress”.
+For example, in a Building construction plan review workflow, city and county users are allowed to review the plan only after Intake and the status of the project is “Review in Progress”.
 This provides structure and coordinates the activities of many users who are simultaneously working on a project.
 A record is only made available to a user when the record status allows an action to be performed by that user.
 For example, after Intake, that project record appears only in reviewers’ work plates since the review activity is now pending.

 Definition and enforcement of Business Rules